 Wikis often get a bad rap as sources of reliable information due to their openness and promotion of contribution.
 While it is common for wikis to only allow members to edit and publish content, there are wikis that don’t require membership at all, and editing and uploading text is open to the public.
 This can, of course, invite vandals to a page.

 There is a high potential for vandalism on publicly-accessible wikis.
 Because contribution isn’t restricted to members only, anyone can add profanity, upload explicit images, or even delete the content of a page.

 However, just as it’s easy for people to misuse a wiki, the damage can be rectified just as quickly.
 Most wikis enable readers to report mishandled information, and admins can block repeat offenders.

 Edit wars are a more subtle form of vandalism where two or more people edit a wiki page to more strongly reflect their opinions on a topic.
 Most prevalent with controversial topics, an edit war will see a page constantly being edited, re-edited, and reverted so that the various outlooks are expressed to a greater or lesser degree.

 Your beloved wiki websites are operated on what is known as wiki software.
 A great tool for online team collaboration, wiki software allows users to create and edit pages through a web browser.
 There are three types of commonly used wiki software:

 Public wiki is perhaps what most people are familiar with.
-These are websites such as Wikipedia, WikiHow, and Wiktionary, where anyone is invited to edit its content.
-Often times, however, users are required to register if they want to contribute.
+These are websites such as Wikipedia, WikiHow, and Wiktionary, where anyone is invited to edit their content.
+Oftentimes, however, users are required to register if they want to contribute.
 Public wikis are the ones most susceptible to misuse and vandalism.

 Common within enterprises and organizations, a private team wiki is a great way to communicate and collaborate with individuals across a company.
 Basically a knowledge base or intranet, it’s closed off and accessible to only the employees of an organization, with different levels of access given to various individuals.